Crazyswarm2 Setup in Highbay

 +x

-The machines box is where the computers are located (in the far +x, +y side).
-The below assumes you're at the machines box facing the -x direction.
+The control room box is where the computers are located (in the far +x, +y side).
+The below assumes you're at the control room box facing the -x direction.

 With the config file above, that means the crazyflies must be oriented like so: